 In addition there are functions to verify and restore backed-up data and to delete selected files and directories.
-The program has full Unicode support which overcomes the ANSI (ISO-8859) filenames limitations on copying files.
-Also pathlengths may be longer than 260 characters.
+The program offers full Unicode support for desktop and file copying.
+This overcomes the ANSI (ISO-8859) filename limitations on copying files.
+Additionally, path-lengths may be longer than 260 characters.